OpenBB-finance/OpenBB/website/content/platform/tutorials/historical_prices.md

 ---
-title: Historical Prices
+title: Loading Historical Price Data
 sidebar_position: 7
-description: This page provides an introduction to financial statement data available in the OpenBB Platform.
-This includes quarterly and annual reports, along with metrics and ratios by company.
+description: This page provides an introduction to historical prices, including how to access and use them in the OpenBB Platform.
-  This guide provides examples for using the variety of sources.
 keywords:
 - stocks
 - companies